15 Scams in Thailand and How to Avoid Them

 One of my favorite beaches in Phuket

-There are many beaches that to get to from the road you will have to pass through private property, such as a hotel or resort.
+To access many beaches from the main road, you often have to pass through private property such as hotels or resorts.

 sunset beach thailand scams in thailand